 About Faculty Leaves

 The primary objective of the University’s leaves policies is to temporarily relieve its academic officers from their teaching duties to conduct research, write, or otherwise engage in scholarly or professional activity.
 There are three primary types of faculty leaves for scholarly and professional purposes: sabbaticals, research leaves, and exemptions from teaching duties (ETDs).
 In addition, faculty may take leaves for medical reasons, child care, military or public service, and compelling personal need.
+All faculty are expected to be in residence for at least two years of full-time service between leaves of any kind.

 Leave Types and Information